CrayLabs/SmartSim/doc/tutorials/inference.rst

 Compiling TensorFlow or PyTorch runtimes into each existing simulation is difficult.
-Maintaining that type of integration with the rapidly growing and changing APIs of libaries like TensorFlow and PyTorch is even more difficult.
+Maintaining that type of integration with the rapidly growing and changing APIs of libraries like TensorFlow and PyTorch is even more difficult.

 Instead of forcing dependencies on the simulation code, SmartSim itself maintains those dependencies and provides them in the ``Orchestrator`` database through RedisAI.

-Because of this, Simulations in Fortran, C, C++ and Python can call into PyTorch, TensorFlow, and any library that supports the ONNX format without having to compile in those libraries.
+Because of this, simulations in Fortran, C, C++ and Python can call into PyTorch, TensorFlow, and any library that supports the ONNX format without having to compile in those libraries.

-Therefore we define *Online Inference* as the execution of machine learning models via requests to an application (Orchestrator) running seperately from the client program (Simulation) without exchanging data over the filesystem.
+Therefore we define *Online Inference* as the execution of machine learning models via requests to an application (Orchestrator) running separately from the client program (Simulation) without exchanging data over the filesystem.